gabrield-droid/smart-greenhouse-web-app/README.md

    sudo chown www-data file/photo
    ```

-2. Configure the MySQL/MariaDB database and user credentials (:warning: in progress :construction:)
+2. Configure the MySQL/MariaDB database and user credentials

    Open MariaDB/MySQL by running this command on the terminal:
    ```bash